scala-android/sbt-android/README.md

   processes
 * Find somewhere to publish the plugin so that one does not need to clone and `publish-local` to use it.
+* Properly look up `out.dir` in all library projects instead of depending on the default value of `bin`.